 Once implants are finished, a patient should care for them exactly like regular teeth.
 They must be brushed, flossed, and professionally cleaned as usual.
 Even though replacement teeth cannot get cavities, they are still subject to everyday wear and tear.

 Hoffman Dental provides a number of dental services so that patients can experience a healthy mouth.
-Implants can restore the look of a natural smile and improve self esteem.
-For more information, consider scheduling a consultation today.
+Implants can restore the look of a natural smile and improve self-esteem.
+If you are interested in dental implants in Upper Arlington, consider scheduling a consultation today.